-3.2.9 Attacking
+3.2.11 Attacking

-Health becomes more interesting when we let agents attack one another.
+Health and ammo become more interesting when we let agents attack one another.
 AttackingAgents work in conjunction with an AttackActor.
-They have an attack range, which dictates the range of their attack; an attack accuracy, which dictates the chances of the attack being successful; an attack strength, which dictates how much health is depleted from the attacked agent, and an attack count, which dictates the number of attacks an agent can make per turn.
+They have an attack range, which dictates the range of their attack; an attack accuracy, which dictates the chances of the attack being successful; an attack strength, which dictates how much health is depleted from the attacked agent, and a simultaneous attacks, which dictates the number of attacks an agent can make per turn.